-Klub Monokel – This lesbian bar in Metelkova is open every Friday, and this week on Thursday there’s also Druga redna skupščina, while on Saturday night it's open as a bar again.
+Klub Monokel – This lesbian bar in Metelkova is open every Friday, and this week there’s NANI MO IV // Kuthi Jinani (IT), with support.

 Klub Tiffany – And the gay bar next door is also open on Fridays, while every Monday until June 2019 there's tango at 18:00.
 This week, Friday night, you can also get tested for a variety of STDs.